nylas/nylas-ruby/README.md

   puts message.subject
 end

+# List expanded messages (with Message-Id, In-Reply-To and References fields)
+thread.messages(expanded: true).each do |message|
+  puts message.subject
+end

 # List all messages sent by Ben where Helena was cc'ed:
 thread.messages.where(:from => 'ben@nylas.com').each.select { |t|
   t.cc.any? {|p| p['email'] == 'helena@nylas.com' }